This lentil veggie burger is a weekly go-to recipe! It’s easy to put together, made with whole food ingredients, healthy and delicious!

 - Allowing the mixture to sit for a bit before cooking helps the oats soak up the liquid and this prevents a mushy burger.

-- Cooking the burger covered lets it cook throughout which helps with consistency as well.
+- Cooking the burger covered lets it cook throughout and also helps with consistency.

-- Finally allowing the burger to cool a bit will also help the texture.
+- Allowing the burger to cool a bit will also help the texture.

 - Nutrition facts are for the burger patty only.